Mayanshh/SafeRental/replit.md

 # System Architecture

 ## Frontend Architecture

-The frontend is built using React 18 with TypeScript, implementing a modern component-based architecture.
-The application uses Vite as the build tool and development server for fast hot module replacement and optimized builds.
-The UI framework is based on shadcn/ui components built on top of Radix UI primitives, providing accessible and customizable components.
+The frontend is built using React with TypeScript, implementing a modern component-based architecture.
+The application uses Vite as the build tool and development server, providing fast hot module replacement and optimized production builds.
+The UI is constructed with shadcn/ui components based on Radix UI primitives, styled with Tailwind CSS for consistent design patterns.
+Client-side routing is handled by Wouter for lightweight navigation between pages including home, agreement creation, verification, and dashboard views.

-Key architectural decisions include:
-- **State Management**: React Query (TanStack Query) for server state management, providing automatic caching, background updates, and optimistic updates
+State management is implemented using React Query (TanStack Query) for server state management, providing caching, synchronization, and background updates.
+Local component state is managed through React hooks.
+The application follows a mobile-first responsive design approach with proper accessibility considerations built into the component library.
-- **Routing**: Wouter for lightweight client-side routing without the complexity of React Router
-- **Styling**: Tailwind CSS with CSS custom properties for theming, using a design system approach
-- **Form Handling**: React Hook Form with Zod validation for type-safe form validation and submission
-- **File Uploads**: React Dropzone for drag-and-drop file upload functionality

-The application follows a multi-step form pattern for agreement creation, with progressive validation and file upload capabilities for identity verification documents.

 ## Backend Architecture

-The backend implements a REST API architecture using Express.js with TypeScript.
-The server follows a layered architecture pattern with clear separation of concerns:
+The backend follows a REST API architecture built with Express.js and TypeScript.
+The server implements a layered architecture with clear separation of concerns:

-- **Route Layer**: Handles HTTP requests/responses, input validation using Zod schemas, and file upload processing with Multer
+- **Route Layer**: Handles HTTP requests and responses, input validation using Zod schemas
-- **Service Layer**: Contains business logic for email delivery (SendGrid), PDF generation (PDFKit), and Firebase authentication services
+- **Service Layer**: Contains business logic for email sending, PDF generation, and Firebase integration
-- **Storage Layer**: Database abstraction layer with MongoDB implementation using native driver
-- **Middleware**: Centralized error handling, request logging, and CORS configuration
+- **Storage Layer**: Abstracts data persistence with an interface-based approach, currently implementing in-memory storage for development

-The API supports multipart form data for file uploads with proper validation for file types (images and PDFs) and size limits.
-Session management is implemented for user state persistence.
+The API supports file uploads using Multer for handling ID proof documents, with proper file size limits and type validation.
+Error handling is centralized through Express middleware for consistent error responses.

 ## Data Storage Solutions

-The application uses MongoDB as the primary database with a document-based schema design:
+The application uses a hybrid storage approach designed for scalability:

-- **Collections**: Users, agreements, OTP verifications, and counters for atomic sequence generation
-- **Indexing Strategy**: Optimized indexes for agreement lookups by number, email searches, and TTL indexes for OTP expiration
+- **Database**: PostgreSQL with Drizzle ORM for type-safe database operations and migrations
+- **Development Storage**: In-memory storage implementation for rapid development and testing
-- **File Storage**: Local filesystem for development with structured upload directory organization
+- **File Storage**: Local file system for development, designed to be easily migrated to cloud storage solutions
-- **Database Connection**: Connection pooling and error handling with automatic reconnection

-The schema design accommodates both tenant and landlord information within agreement documents, with separate verification status tracking and PDF URL storage for generated documents.
+The schema includes tables for users, rental agreements, and OTP verifications with proper relationships and constraints.
+Database migrations are managed through Drizzle Kit for version control and deployment consistency.

 ## Authentication and Authorization

-The system implements a multi-layer verification approach combining several authentication mechanisms:
+The system implements a multi-layered verification approach:

-- **OTP Verification**: Dual-channel verification using both email and SMS through Firebase services
+- **OTP Verification**: Both email and SMS-based verification using Firebase services for secure contact verification
-- **Document Verification**: Identity proof upload and validation for both parties
+- **Document Verification**: ID proof upload and validation for both tenants and landlords
-- **Agreement Verification**: Unique agreement number generation with year-based sequencing
+- **Agreement Verification**: Unique agreement IDs and PDF-based verification for document authenticity

-- **Session Management**: Server-side session storage for user state persistence
+Session management is implemented using connect-pg-simple for PostgreSQL-backed sessions, providing secure user state persistence across requests.

-The verification process ensures both parties complete identity verification before agreement activation, with separate verification status tracking for tenants and landlords.

-# External Dependencies
+## External Dependencies

-## Database Services
-- **MongoDB Atlas**: Primary database for production deployment with connection string configuration
-- **Local Development**: In-memory fallback for development environments

-## Email Services
+### Email Services
-- **SendGrid**: Primary email service for OTP delivery and agreement notifications with API key authentication
+- **SendGrid**: Primary email service for sending OTP codes and agreement notifications
-- **Development Fallback**: Console logging when SendGrid credentials are not configured
+- **Fallback**: Console logging for development when SendGrid API keys are not configured

-## Firebase Services
+### Firebase Services
-- **Firebase Authentication**: Phone number verification and email OTP services for multi-factor authentication
+- **Firebase Auth**: Phone number verification and email OTP services
-- **Configuration**: Environment-based Firebase project configuration with API keys
+- **Development Mode**: Mock OTP generation for development environments

-## File Processing
+### PDF Processing
-- **PDFKit**: Server-side PDF generation for rental agreements with custom formatting and styling
+- **PDFKit**: Server-side PDF generation for rental agreements with custom formatting and layout
-- **Multer**: File upload handling with configurable storage destinations and file type validation
+- **Document Templates**: Structured agreement templates with tenant, landlord, and property information

-## UI Component Libraries
+### UI Component Libraries
-- **Radix UI**: Accessible component primitives for dropdown menus, dialogs, and form controls
+- **Radix UI**: Accessible component primitives for complex UI interactions
-- **shadcn/ui**: Pre-built component library with consistent design system
-- **Lucide React**: Icon library for consistent iconography throughout the application
+- **Tailwind CSS**: Utility-first CSS framework for consistent styling
+- **React Hook Form**: Form state management with Zod validation integration
+- **React Dropzone**: File upload handling with drag-and-drop support

+### Development Tools
+- **Vite**: Development server and build tool with React plugin
+- **Replit Integration**: Development environment plugins for cartographer and dev banner
+- **TypeScript**: Type safety across frontend and backend with shared schema definitions